olofmagn/auto-recon/README.md

 These folders can be navigated to investigate files for further testing with other frameworks/tools.

 ##  Notes
-Portscanning logic is now seperated because due to its consuming nature and is located in the same directory under the name `portscan.sh`.
+- Portscanning logic is now seperated because due to its consuming nature and is located in the same directory under the name `portscan.sh`.
+- If you are interested in a quicker recon process, check out https://github.com/olofmagn/fast-recon.

 ##  License
 This project is open-source and licensed under the MIT License.
 See the LICENSE file for details.